 In addition, KaiOS phones have a built-in email client, web browser, calendar, and support Google Contacts, so you can sign in with Google and import your contacts.
-It does not support Contacts synchronisation; only importing.
+It does not support contacts synchronization, though; only importing.

-KaiOS-powered phones have become popular in countries with low smartphone penetration.
+KaiOS-powered smart feature phones have become popular in countries with low smartphone penetration.
 India is the biggest market for KaiOS phones, where the operating system comes behind only Android OS.

 - MTN Smart T (KaiOS Smart Feature Phone)